Bhanutejagiddaluru/Course-Evaluation-AI-Analytics-System/README.md

 This project converts structured student feedback data from CSV/Excel format into a privacy-safe, validated, analytics-ready system for course evaluation insights.

+use this link to see the Whole proeject: https://bhanutejagiddaluru.github.io/Course-Evaluation-AI-Analytics-System/

 This submitted version contains a reduced codebase.
 Non-essential experimental files were removed.
 The important implementation files, SQL views, API, dashboard, and AI agent are included.
 Additional setup and architecture notes are available in the `docs/`, `infra/`, `database/`, and `pipelines/` folders.

 ---